Table of Contents

 Content Error or Suggest an Edit

-If you notice a grammatical error or technical inaccuracy, then please let us know and we will update it and give you credit!
+Notice a grammatical error or technical inaccuracy?
+Let us know; we will give you credit!

 What’s card testing or carding?

-Card Testing or sometimes referred to as Carding is the act of testing stolen credit card information against a payment processor to verify the stolen information is valid.
+Card Testing, sometimes called Carding, is the act of testing stolen credit card information against a payment processor to verify the stolen information is valid.
 The targets of card testing or carding are usually online stores that allow for small purchases and have low security.

 Preventing Card Testing in WordPress, WooCommerce and More

 I’ve compiled a list of options for preventing card testing or carding in WooCommerce.
-The options provided are suggestions, and any referenced plugin and service is simply a match and not a general endorsement.
-Do your own research!
+The options provided are suggestions, and any referenced plugin and service is simply a match, not a general endorsement.
+Do your research!

 2. Add a Captcha (Easiest and Best Method)

 This might be counterintuitive as the checkout experience is supposed to be quick and easy.
-This will help if you require customers to create an account and they have an option to save their billing details.
+This will help if you require customers to create an account, and they can save their billing details.
 Anything that makes it easier for the customer will make it easier for the attackers.
 You can add a captcha to the WooCommerce login, registration, and forgot your password pages.
-There is also an option to add a captcha on the checkout, however, it’s an effective method.
+There is also an option to add a captcha on the checkout.
+However, it’s an effective method.

 Here are some WordPress captcha-based plugins in no official order.